Homemade Strawberry Sorbet

 • Strain puree through fine mesh sieve into a medium saucepan.
 Push as much liquid through as possible, leaving only seeds and thick pulp behind.

-• When the ice cream churn bowl has frozen for the necessary amount of time and liquid is cool, place in ice cream maker and churn according to manufacturers instructions.
+• When the ice cream churn bowl has frozen for the necessary amount of time and sorbet base is cool, place in ice cream maker and churn according to manufacturers instructions.

-• When fully frozen (Smooth/glossy) either eat immediately, or scoop out into freezer safe containers and store in freezer until ready to eat.
+• When fully frozen (Smooth/glossy) transfer to a freezer safe container and store in freezer until ready to eat.
 When ready to eat, let sit at room temperature 5-10 minutes to allow to soften.*

 Notes